braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_insights.md

 - Is a campaign engaging a certain demographic?
 - What goals should I set for a campaign aimed at a certain demographic?

 Segment Insights can help uncover differences between user demographics.
-The example below shows a comparison of an app's user base by their language, illustrating how English speakers tend to have a higher LTV and activity levels than speakers of other languages.
+The following example  shows a comparison of an app's user base by their language, illustrating how English speakers tend to have a higher LTV and activity levels than speakers of other languages.

-![Segment Insights by Language][5]
+![][5]

-Notice that on average, German speakers signed up longer ago, which might explain why they're no longer as active.
-This could be due to a multitude of factors, for example if the app first launched in Europe but is now more popular in the U.S., where most people speak English or Spanish.
+In this example, German speakers signed up longer ago on average, which might explain why they're no longer as active.
+This could be due to a multitude of factor.
+For example if the app first launched in Europe but is now more popular in the US, where most people speak English or Spanish.
 For more robust findings, when analyzing KPIs across demographics, it's sensible to test the findings from a general study of demographics (e.g. if language impacts LTV in all users) by looking at a smaller, more similar population and seeing if the findings persist.

 To improve conversions among speakers of languages other than English, a good first step would be to [localize campaigns][10] to the user's device language and making sure that the copy of those messages is engaging users by using a [multivariate campaign][11] to test different versions of the foreign language copy.

 ### Understanding indicators of higher revenue

 Getting users to convert to purchasers can be difficult, and trying to push new, inactive or disengaged users directly toward purchasing may lead the user to uninstall your app.
 Segment Insights can help you discover actions that lead users further down the purchase funnel without requiring them to purchase just yet, for example, adding items to their wish list, sharing on social media or favoriting content.
-Below is an example charting out the impact on purchases different behaviors within an e-commerce app.
+For example, you can chart out the impact on purchases different behaviors within an e-commerce app.

-![User Actions contributing to purchases][7]
+![][7]

-We can see that relatively few users are currently signed up for the newsletter, but these users are generally more active.
+In this case, relatively few users are currently signed up for the newsletter, but these users are generally more active.
 To keep new users engaged, it would be a good idea to include an invitation to order the newsletter in onboarding campaigns.
-To re-engage lapsed users, a good plan would be to send out a typical [lapsed user campaign][9] and [target users who converted][12] with a subsequent campaign to sign up for the newsletter.
+To re-engage lapsed users, a good plan would be to send out a typical [lapsed user campaign][9] and target [users who converted][12] with a subsequent campaign to sign up for the newsletter.

 [1]: {% image_buster /assets/img_archive/segment_insights.png %}
 [2]: {% image_buster /assets/img_archive/Segment_Insights_Info.png %}